Utilizing the power of the WooCommerce sales funnel can boost your online sales and revenue.

 For that, go to the Canvas tab on the funnel page.
 Here, you can check out views, conversion, and revenue for each step.

-📈Check the performance of individual sales funnel
+📈Check the performance of the individual sales funnel

 - Order confirmation email